cakebatterandsprinkles/portfolio-gatsby/src/posts/39-uncommon_symbols.md

 If you poison us, do we not die?
 And if you wrong us, shall we not revenge?

-- The Merchant of Venice (Act III, scene I) by William Shakespeare
+― The Merchant of Venice (Act III, scene I) by William Shakespeare
 ```

 There is also the **inverted interrobang** (combining ¿ and ¡: ⸘) that is suitable for Hispanic languages.

 ### Irony punctuation (⸮)

 The irony punctuation mark was first used in the mid-1800s.
 Although I love the [Alanis Morissette song](https://www.youtube.com/watch?v=Jne9t8sHpUc&ab_channel=AlanisMorissette), it is true that it kinda destroyed the meaning of irony in people's minds.
 A generation of people thought having rain on your wedding day was an irony.
-[Irony](https://en.wikipedia.org/wiki/Irony) is when you actually mean the opposite of whatever you said.
+[Irony](https://en.wikipedia.org/wiki/Irony) is when you specifically mean the opposite of whatever you said.
 For example, if you get a flat tire in the middle of nowhere, and shout "Oh, that's nice!", it is an irony.
-But getting a flat tire is not an irony.
-It simply isn't nice, it's awful, and you're angry and frustrates, and you mean exactly that by saying the opposite.
+But the situation of getting a flat tire by itself is not ironic.
+It simply isn't nice, it's awful, and you're angry and frustrated, and you mean exactly that by saying the opposite.
 The irony punctuation indicates the following sentence is either ironic or sarcastic.
-In real life, generally the tone of your voice and the context speaks for itself, but in written language, it is easier to indicate sarcasm or irony with a punctuation mark (although nobody is using it).
+In real life, the tone of your voice and the context are also cues that help deliver the meaning, but in written language, it is easier to indicate sarcasm or irony with a punctuation mark (although nobody is using it).

 ![A "No smoking" sign surrounded by images of a smoking Sherlock Holmes at Baker Street tube station](../images/blog/symbols/Situational_irony_-_Baker_Street_tube_station.jpg)

 ###### An example of situational irony: A "No smoking" sign surrounded by images of a smoking Sherlock Holmes at Baker Street tube station.
 Image Credit: Dpbsmith at English Wikipedia, CC BY-SA 3.0 <http://creativecommons.org/licenses/by-sa/3.0/>, via Wikimedia Commons

-Percontation Point (or a rhetorical question mark, ⸮) was created by Henry Denham in the 1580s to mark rhetorical questions, but it's use died out in the 17th century.
+**Percontation Point** (or a rhetorical question mark, ⸮) was created by Henry Denham in the 1580s to mark rhetorical questions, but its use died out in the 17th century.
 It looks a lot like a reversed question mark, but with minor differences.

-In some right-to-left scripts such as Arabic, Persian or Urdu, [the question mark is also reversed](https://en.wikipedia.org/wiki/Question_mark#Mirrored_question_mark_in_right-to-left_scripts) in left-to-right direction (⸮).
+In some right-to-left scripts such as Arabic, Persian, or Urdu, [the question mark is also reversed](https://en.wikipedia.org/wiki/Question_mark#Mirrored_question_mark_in_right-to-left_scripts) in left-to-right direction (⸮).
 Hebrew and Yiddish are also written right-to-left, but the question mark is not mirrored.

 ### Interpunct (·)

-[The interpunct](https://en.wikipedia.org/wiki/Interpunct) is a vertically centered dot which is used for many different purposes in different languages.
+[The interpunct](https://en.wikipedia.org/wiki/Interpunct) is a vertically centered dot, which is used for many different purposes in different languages.
 It was used frequently for separating words in ancient Latin. **[The space](<https://en.wikipedia.org/wiki/Space_(punctuation)>)** took its place in the modern texts.

-So to give you a point, before the interpunct, **thetextslookedlikethis**; and after the interpunct **they·looked·like·this**.
+So to give you perspective, before the interpunct, **thetextslookedlikethis**; and after the interpunct **they·looked·like·this**.
 After meeting this little punct, I grew a new appreciation for the space between words.
+How hard it must have been to concentrate and understand a single piece of text, let alone a whole book!

 Japanese texts use interpunct for a different reason.
 Foreign sentences, names, and words are written using katakana, and interpunct serves as a separator between words.
-In japanese written language, words aren't separated by spaces.
+Also, in Japanese written language, words aren't separated by spaces.
+How and why you might wonder.
+It is because they have Kanji, which are symbols that indicate words, so the Japanese texts don't need spaces to be legible.
+If you're curious about this, check [this article](https://nihongoproject.com/why-are-there-no-spaces-in-japanese/) out.

 ### Dinkus

-A dinkus is a mark that divides text, used to indicate subdivisions or increase attention to a certain paragraph.
-It has multiple forms, it can be a **[fleuron](<https://en.wikipedia.org/wiki/Fleuron_(typography)>) (❧, ❦)** (also known as the hedera symbol), or an **[Asterism](<https://en.wikipedia.org/wiki/Asterism_(typography)>) (⁂)**, or three dots or asterisks on a horizontal row (**\* \* \***), or simply an extra space.
+A dinkus is a mark that divides the text, used to indicate subdivisions or increase attention to a certain paragraph.
+It has multiple forms, it can be a **[fleuron](<https://en.wikipedia.org/wiki/Fleuron_(typography)>) (❧, ❦)** (also known as the **hedera symbol**), or an **[Asterism](<https://en.wikipedia.org/wiki/Asterism_(typography)>) (⁂)**, or three dots or asterisks on a horizontal row (**\* \* \***), or simply an extra space.

 ![Page 240 of James Joyce Ulysses that includes asterisms](../images/blog/symbols/James_Joyce,_Ulysses,_1ed_2pr,_p240.jpg)